lowRISC/opentitan/hw/ip/edn/doc/theory_of_operation.md

 To issue any new commands other than those stored in the generate or reseed FIFOs, it is important to disable auto request mode, by deasserting the `AUTO_REQ_MODE` field in the [`CTRL`](registers.md#ctrl) register.
 Firmware must then wait until the current command is completed by polling the [`MAIN_SM_STATE`](registers.md#main_sm_state) register.
 Once the state machine returns to the `Idle` or `SWPortMode` states, new firmware-driven commands can be passed to the CSRNG via the [`SW_CMD_REQ`](registers.md#sw_cmd_req) register.
+The generate and reseed FIFOs are reset under four circumstances.
+These circumstances are (a) when the EDN is disabled, (b) when the `SWPortMode` state is entered, (c) when the boot sequence has completed, or (d) when the EDN enters the `Idle` state after it finishes operation in auto mode.

 It should be noted that when in auto request mode, no status will be updated that is used for the software port operation once the `instantiate` command has completed.
 If some hang condition were to occur when in this mode, the main state machine debug register should be read to determine if a hang condition is present.